OnionIoT/Onion-Docs/Omega2/Kit-Guides/Arduino/experiments/07-using-a-buzzer.md

 // PIN 9 <-> 100 ohm resistor <-> buzzer <-> GND
 // PIN 2 <-> push button debounce circuit

-First we connect the negative end of the buzzer (the pin WITHOUT a plus sign) to ground (GND).
-We connect the positive end (+) of the buzzer to the pin 9 through an 100 ohm current limiting resistor.
+1. Connect the negative end of the buzzer (the pin WITHOUT a plus sign) to ground (GND).
+1. Connect the positive end (+) of the buzzer to the pin 9 through an 100 ohm current limiting resistor.

-Next we connect the push button with debounce ciruit to pin 2: connect the point in the debounce circuit between the 5kohm resistor and the capacitor to pin 2 using a jumper wire.
-Don't forget to connect the 5V and ground of the debounce circuit.
+1. Connect the push button with debounce ciruit to pin 2:
+    1. Connect the point in the debounce circuit between the 5kohm resistor and the capacitor to pin 2 of the Arduino Dock.
+    1. Connect the 5V and ground of the debounce circuit.

-## Writing the Code
+### Writing the Code

 // in the loop function, read the input value of the push button. if the button is pressed, activate the buzzer, when it is released, stop buzzing

-### What to Expect
+#### What to Expect

 // explanation that pressing the button will make the buzzer sound

-### A Closer Look at the Code
+#### A Closer Look at the Code

 // we'll be looking at the difference between polling and interrupt based input

-#### Polling a value
+##### Polling a value

 // talk about polling and how we continuously read the input value coming from the push button and then act on it
 // make a note about how this is expensive/wasteful for the microcontroller since you can't do anything else during the polling